skg-if/interoperability-framework/docs/agent.md

 *List* (recommended): A list of objects representing external identifiers for the entity.
 Each object is structured as follows:
-- `scheme` *String* (mandatory): The scheme for the external identifier (e.g., orcid, viaf, etc.).
+- `scheme` *String* (mandatory): The scheme for the external identifier.
 - `value` *String* (mandatory): The external identifier.

+{: .important }
-**Note:** the current version of SKG-IF includes the following types of identifiers (to be specified as strings in the field “scheme”): orcid, viaf, …
+The current version of SKG-IF includes the following types of identifiers (to be specified as strings in the field “scheme”): `orcid`, `viaf`, ...

 ```json
     "identifiers": [